hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under Uncertainty: Numerical Illustration

-In this example, we consider a thin brick domain $\Omega = [0, 1]^2 \times [0, 0.05]$ with volume source term ($f = 0$) and assume $p=3$.
-Homogeneous Dirichlet boundary conditions ($g = 0$) are prescribed on the lateral boundaries and no normal flux is applied on the top boundary surface.
-We aim to estimate the normal flux $m$ on the bottom boundary surface from the state observations measured on the top boundary surface.
+We assume $p=3$ and consider a thin brick domain $\Omega = [0, 1]^2 \times [0, 0.05]$ with a volume source term ($f = 1$) and a mixed boundary condition, e.g., we impose a Robin boundary condition on the bottom boundary surface and no normal flux on the remaining boundary surfaces.

-We discretize $\Omega$ using a regular tetrahedral grid and use linear finite elements for all the state, adjoint, and parameter variables.
-The dimension of each variable after discretization is 233,289.
+The problem domain $\Omega$ is discretized using a regular tetrahedral grid and using linear finite elements for all the state, adjoint, and parameter variables.
+After discretization, the dimension is 66,564 for the state and adjoint variables, and 16,641 for the parameter variable.

+For the prior, we use the same Gaussian distribution as the one employed in the previous example.
+We create synthetic state observations at $l=300$ random locations uniformly distributed on the top boundary surface by first solving the forward problem with the true parameter field $m_{\textrm{true}}$ obtained from a sample of the prior, and then multiplying a Gamma-distributed noise.
+Specifically, the vector of synthetic observations is of the form